TabbenBenchmark/tabben/docs/src/usage/special.md

                   'higgs')
 ```

-Note that this doesn't include the CIFAR10 dataset (yet).
+Note that this doesn't handle the CIFAR10 dataset automatically (yet).